mongshil553/Computer-Vision-Using-QT/README.md

 # Computer-Vision-Using-QT
 This repository is about Computer Vision without using OpenCV.
+Source codes are not fully open.

 <hr>
 <h2>Conversion from RGB to HSI and NRG</h2>